 Putting the Law to Work for You

-Perry Warren, a co-founder of the firm, focuses his legal practice on civil litigation, including business, employment, estate and real estate litigation.
-Perry is certified as a Civil Trial Attorney by the Supreme Court of New Jersey.
+Perry Warren, a co-founding shareholder of the firm, now serves the firm in an Of Counsel capacity.
+Perry focuses his legal practice on civil litigation, including business, employment, estate and real estate litigation.
 He also represents clients in the administration of estates, and in business and real estate transactions.

 Perry is also a State Representative to the Pennsylvania House of Representatives.
 He represents Pennsylvania House District 31, the communities of Lower Makefield Township, Morrisville Borough, Newtown Borough, Newtown Township and Yardley Borough in the Pennsylvania House of Representatives.
 He was elected to the House of Representatives in 2016 and was re-elected in 2018.
 Prior to his swearing in to the House of Representatives, Perry served on Newtown Borough Council for seven years, having been elected in 2009 and re-elected in 2013.